exnryptedDino/Website/tickets/ticket-reports.md

 1. TOC
 {:toc}

-Tickets are used in BloxWorld to report various punishments, reports, and more.
+Tickets are used in BloxyBay to report various punishments, reports, and more.
 Below, you fill find acceptable and nonacceptable reasons to make a ticket.

 **Note:**
 {:.text-red-000}